 CMSA is pleased to offer the Integrated Case Management Training curriculum (ICM).

 The ICM assessment process fosters the development of an alliance between the case manager and patient/client using motivational interviewing skills while disentangling physical, psychological, social, and health system barriers to improvement.
 During training, managers learn to how to alter barriers in each of these domains without the need to transfer patients/clients to other managers.

-ICM training is divided into the following two Sections:
+ICM training is divided into the following two sections:

-Those choosing to complete the face-to-face training may take the internet-based comprehensive exam on the ICM approach to case management.
+Individuals who choose to complete the face-to-face training may take the internet-based comprehensive exam on the ICM approach to case management.
 A passing score of 70% or greater will result in a certificate of completion and permanent access codes for use of the ICM software.
 Trainees are encouraged to complete the exam immediately after completion of the face-to-face training, but will have access to the exam for 30 days.